The

 - - Many narrowband optical

-differently than on-axis light in terms of filter loss and
+terms of filter loss and its wavelength and bandwidth

-wavelength and bandwidth characteristics.
-In a very
+characteristics.
+In a very simple lens system of small

-could be beyond its specifications and thus affect response.
+be beyond its specifications and thus affect response.

 - - The "Blur Circle" of